Byington Endowed Chair and Professor

 Dr. Tomas Hult is the Byington Endowed Chair, Professor of Marketing and International Business, and Director of the International Business Center (IBC) in the Eli Broad College of Business at Michigan State University (John W. Byington, a marketing research expert, was a former president of the NPD Group Worldwide Inc.).
 He has been at Michigan State University since January 2001.
 IBC is one of the 17 centers designated by the U.S. Department of Education as a country-level resource in international business and trade (i.e., CIBER).
 In 2015, IBC celebrated 25 years of continuously being funded by the U.S. Department of Education (IBC was founded in 1990).
 Dr. Hult's focus areas are international business, global supply chain management, global strategy, and marketing strategy.
 These areas nicely intersect on his radio program globalEDGE Business Beat on the Michigan Business Network (MBN), promoted worldwide to more than 200 countries on globalEDGE.

-Previously, he held positions as Eli Broad Professor of International Business, Professor of Marketing and Supply Chain Management, and Associate Dean in MSU's Eli Broad College of Business - among U.S. public graduate schools ranked No. 9 by Forbes; No. 11 by BusinessWeek; and No. 14 by U.S. News & World Report.
-Among worldwide schools, the Broad College is No. 52 as ranked by Financial Times.
+Previously, he held positions as Eli Broad Professor of International Business, Professor of Marketing and Supply Chain Management, and Associate Dean in MSU's Eli Broad College of Business - among U.S. public graduate schools ranked No. 9 by Forbes; No. 12 by BusinessWeek; and No. 17 by U.S. News & World Report.
+Among worldwide schools, the Broad College is No. 54 as ranked by Financial Times.
 The Broad College is also ranked No. 11 among public undergraduate business schools in the USA by U.S. News & World Report.
-Among both private and public schools, in international business the Broad College is ranked No. 21 in graduate and No. 22 in undergraduate education by U.S. News & World Report (and No. 17 in undergraduate International Business and No. 21 in graduate International Business).
+Among both private and public schools, the Broad College is ranked No. 17 in graduate and No. 21 in undergraduate education by U.S. News & World Report.
 The Broad College is also consistently among the top 10 research institutions in international business (e.g., International Business Review 2010; Journal of International Business Studies 2005; Management International Review 2014).
 As one of the largest business schools in the U.S., the Broad College has more than 7,400 students.
 The Broad College is accredited by AACSB and a member of the Global Business School Network.
 Michigan State University is one of 62 members of the prestigious Association of American Universities.